VoidVolker/overtime-tracker/README.md

 ### Features

 - Approval worflow
-- [✓] SMS Messages -> link to approval logtime (TODO: inegrate with Heroku scheduler and turn)
+- [✓] SMS Messages -> link to approval logtime (TODO: inegrate with Heroku scheduler and uncomment the code)
 - [✓] Admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime